Posted by Paige Barnes (Director of Education, CEEF)

-Since the kids will be out of school before we know it, it’s a good idea to have a list of educational games and apps for you to pepper in their screen time.
+Since the kids will be out of school before we know it, it’s a good idea to have a list of educational games and apps for kids that you can pepper in their screen time.
 In our house, we have a list of about seven to ten things that must be done before they can have screen time (playing outside, reading, and building something are just a few of those things).

 With that in mind, here is a working list that will continue to be updated: